jamolmahmudov/datetime_homework/README.md

 Task 10:
 Write a Python program that converts a given timestamp to a readable date and time format.
 Prompt the user to enter a timestamp (number of seconds since the Unix epoch) and display the corresponding date and time.

+Feel free to fork this repository and solve the tasks.
+Make sure to write clean and well-documented code.
+Happy coding!